-After that he volunteered at events that TSRA put on and every year to help TSRA at the Canoe and Kayak class with whatever they needed.
+After that he volunteered at TSRA events and helped at the Canoe and Kayak School with whatever they needed.
 Most of the time he was selected as either the Instructor or Co-Instructor for the class.
 He has always thought about the way Jack taught the class and tries to impart his knowledge and wisdom to the new class of students.

-Last month he attended the L2 kayaking class conducted by David Evens to increase his usefulness to help TSRA move forward with their agenda.
-Jon is particularly interested in Environmental issues and issues dealing with kayaking and boater safety.
+Jon attended an L2 kayaking class conducted by David Evens to increase his usefulness to help TSRA move forward with their agenda.
+Jon is particularly interested in environmental issues and issues dealing with kayaking and boater safety.

 Deb has been a member of TSRA for several years.
 It's not just something she does but its a real part of her.
-To hear her talk about TSRA, you can tell she has a passion for the people, community, and rivers.
-She has had a rough couple of years, but that has not changed her love for this community and what she has always called Family.
+To hear her talk about TSRA, you can tell she has a passion for the people, community, and the rivers she has paddled for many years.

-Stacee has helped teach, support and co-chair C&K school.
-She also helped at roll school and will be chairing Roll School in 2019.
-She has lead numerous kayaking trips and served on the board for 2 years.
+Stacee has helped teach, support and co-chair Canoe & Kayak school.
+She also helped and is current chair for Roll School.
+She has lead numerous kayaking trips and served on the board for 3 years.

 Goals: Continuing education and safety while promoting a strong healthy community!